Missed the Vanity Fair Oscars Party? These Glam Pics of Zendaya and Other Stars Will Do the Trick - E! Online

 Of course, the ceremony itself was just as delightful.
 From Best Supporting Actress nominee Glenn Close showing off her booty-shaking skills to an array of history-making moments, the fanciful affair brought the razzle-dazzle pop culture fans have been yearning for.

-But after the show was over, stars like Zendaya, Leslie Odom Jr., Amanda Seyfried and many other A-listers kept the celebration going at the annual Vanity Fair Oscars party.
+But after the show was over, stars like Zendaya, Leslie Odom Jr., Amanda Seyfried and many other A-listers kept the celebration going...
+Well, sort of.

-Luckily for everyone, the magazine captured moments from the fabulous event and set up its traditional portrait studio.
-So even if you didn't snag a coveted invite, photographer Quil Lemons' snapshots will totally make you feel like you were there.
+While this year's Vanity Fair Oscars Party was put on hold, the magazine did capture memorable moments from its fabulous portrait studio.
+So even though the traditional event didn't take place, photographer Quil Lemons' snapshots from last night will certainly do the trick!

 With that, get ready to swoon over your favorite celebs!
-Scroll through our gallery below and see who attended the special gathering.
+Scroll through our gallery below and see who struck a pose.

 Missed out on the 2021 Oscars?
 Fret not!
 Click here for the latest and greatest updates on the event.